Hotel Habana Riviera: Today

 The hotel still maintains the famous Palacio de la Salsa Club, where salsa bands regularly perform.

 The Tampa Tribune reported in December 2015 that Lansky's heirs, who still live in the Tampa, Florida, area, are seeking restitution for the Cuban government's confiscation of the hotel.
 They did not file a claim for damages with the Foreign Claims Settlement Commission, however.

 The hotel was operated for many years by the Gran Caribe chain, a Cuban state-owned company.
 On December 10, 2016, it was announced that Iberostar Hotels & Resorts, a Spanish chain, would assume management of the hotel in 2017.
 The hotel was renamed the Hotel Habana Riviera by Iberostar.
 In 2018, Iberostar announced plans to invest €35 million in renovations.
+In 2026, due the Crisis in Cuba, Iberostar ceased all operations in Cuba and severed their relationship with the hotel.